 This is because you have seen the word many times.

-To learn other words, practice them in groups of 4 or 5 with the same ending.
-Read each group many times, then write them using the "Look, Cover, Write, Check" method, or use our online "Look, Cover, Write, Check" practice..
+To learn other words, learn them in groups of 4 or 5 with the same ending.
+Read each group many times, then write them using the "Look, Say, Cover, Write, Check" method, or use our online "Look, Say, Cover, Write, Check" activity..

 |2) As you read and write, use a 'spelling language' and say the word as it is spelled:|